encoredev/encore/docs/how-to/express-migration.md

 ### Full migration

-This approach aims to replace your apps dependency on Express.js with Encore.ts.
-Below you find two examples that you can use to identify the refactoring you will need to do.
+This approach aims to fully replace your applications dependency on Express.js with Encore.ts, unlocking all the features and performance of Encore.ts.

+Below are two examples that you can use to identify the refactoring you will need to do.
 In the next section you will find a [Feature-by-feature migration](#feature-by-feature-migration) guide to help you with the refactoring details.

 **Approach benefits**